-Here we are: reach out to pilates and yoga instructors and massage therapists who are currently closed in your network to offer them a referral reward programme.
+Here we are reaching out to polarities in the yoga instructors and massage therapists who are currently closed in your network to offer them a referral reward programme

 100%.
-So, if you've already got patients that are in those kinds of professions that are going to be shut right now, they're going to be very available to talk to you they're going to be appreciating just a call, Hi, how you doing?
-How are you managing?
-And if they've been somebody that's already been referring business and that's a great time to kind of have a chat, whether it's that you're going to be sending them a nice voucher for a thank you for every patient that they send in whether you just, I used to, in my practice, have little VIP cards that were given to my top referrers and every time our prices rose, theirs stayed down and it was nothing fancy, Steven, it was like an old fashioned card like your blockbusters video card, showing my age now.
+So if you've already got patients that are in those kind of professions that are going to be shot right now.
+They're going to be very available to talk to you they're going to be appreciating just a call Hi, how you doing?
+How are you managing and if you've been somebody that's already been referring business and and that's a great time to kind of have a chat, whether it's that you're going to be sending them a nice voucher for a thank you for every patient that they send in whether you just I used to, in my practice, have them the whole VIP cards that were given to my top referrers and every time our prices rose, theirs stayed down and it was it was nothing fancy Stephen It was like an old fashioned card like your blockbusters video card showing my age now.
 That's what it was, but people loved it.
-And when they were at the front desk, they'd get it out and say, Oh, don't forget I'm Nicola's VIP.
-Yeah, they really did like it.
-So looking for opportunities to build relationships.

-And then rent treatment space to practitioners currently unable to work from gyms etc.
+And when they were at the front desk, they get it out and say Oh, don't forget I'm on Nicholas VIP.
+Yeah, they really did like it so looking for opportunities to build relationships.
+Yes, yeah.
+And then rent treatments based practitioners currently unable to work from gyms etc.

-Very easy, quick win, lots of the Facebook groups have got places where you can advertise if you've got space.
-I had somebody last week that I suggested this to because she has a massage therapist that brings a fair amount of income in, that isn't going to be able to work and she was like, oh, I don't really have enough time.
-If you are in a commercial premises and you've got no restrictions on when you can work, if you think about your practice as being available from seven in the morning to nine at night.
-You're going to have some time and some space that you can rent out and they may actually prefer, you may actually get yourself a long-term tenant and a source of income.
+Very easy quick when there's lots of lots of the Facebook groups have got places where you can advertise if you've got space.
+I had somebody last week that I suggested this to because she has a massage therapist that brings a fair amount of income in that isn't going to be able to work like oh, I don't really have enough time.
+If you are in a commercial premises and you've got no restrictions on when you can work if you think about your practice as being available from seven in the morning to nine at night.
+You're going to have some time and some space that you can rent out and you know they may actually prefer you may actually get yourself a long term tenants and a source of income.

-Record a welcome video for your website.
+record a welcome video if your website

-Absolutely, there is a drought of welcome videos.
-A welcome video is a real benefit because it increases the amount of time that people spend on the page.
-And the more time that they spend, the more likely they are to enquire.
-Again, puts a human face to the business.
-But plenty of people don't read text, most content that people engage with online nowadays is video.
-So, keeping it super short and talking maybe 90 seconds.
+absolutely, there is a drought of welcome videos a welcome video is a real benefit because it increases the amount of time that people spend on the page.
+And the more time that they spend, the more likely they are to enquire again puts a human face to the business.
+But plenty of people don't read text most content that people engage with online nowadays is video.
+So keeping it super short and talking maybe 90 seconds.
 People don't want war on peace.
-But literally just calling out why they're there, what they're looking for, and draw attention to your favourite call to action, whether it's to book online, to call, to fill in a form, let them know what it is that they can do to get in touch.
+But literally just calling out so you know why they're there, what they're looking for, and draw attention to your favourite call to action, whether it's to book online to call to fill in a form, let them know what it is that they can do to get in touch.